 The entire company needs to be aligned on who is responsible to what and to whom.
 This isn’t about hierarchy.
 It’s about being able to rely on specific people for specific things, so that there can be no ambiguity.
 Ambiguity breeds passivity, and that’s what we’re trying to avoid.

 In accountability there can be zero ambiguity.

-In EOS®, the business framework that I teach and help companies implement, we use a tool called the Accountability Chart.
+In EOS®, the business framework that I worked with in the US as a marketing director employs a tool called the Accountability Chart.
 It shows everyone exactly who is in what function and has which roles.
 It also shows who is holding that person accountable for their function in the business.

 Watch this 4-minute video by EOS® founder Gino Wickman, who can explain this concept so well:

 Create an accountability chart for your company.
 Don’t worry about titles, worry about functions and who is holding whom accountable.
 It’ll work wonders, I promise.

 A consistent meeting structure

 Finally, accountability needs a very frequent interval of scrutiny.
 You can’t meet once a month and expect everyone to stay on track.

 I recommend you set a weekly leadership team meeting, in which you do the following: